nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 8. Filter students by year group: `filter yg\2`
 9. Add a subject to a student: `addsubject S00001 s\Science`
 10. Track the number of students taking each subject: `tracksubject`

+No worries if you make a mistake - AcademyAssist will guide you through the messages displayed in the message box.
+You can also use the `help` command to view the help window at any time.

 ### Conclusion
 You are now ready to use AcademyAssist!
 If you encounter any issues during installation or usage, please refer to this documentation or contact us via our email (academyassist@gmail.com).
 Enjoy using the application!